Tatiana92/webpages-worker/README.md

 'get-text.html' is form for finding text panel, and 'get-text.js' has some code for getting and setting info from this panel and form events processing.
 'get-text.js' is content script for finding panel.
-'index.js' has code for creating main add-on button and managing all add-on panels/
+'index.js' has code for creating main add-on button and managing all add-on panels

+for running you need to type in command line

+jpm run